live-wire/journal/README.md

 ---
+`Apr 16, 2021`
+#### RAID - Redundant Array of Inexpensive Disks
+- RAID 0 : data split into multiple drives.
+(No redundancy, high throughput)
+- RAID 1 : data duplicated.
+Half the storage space is wasted on this.
+Hot swaps not possible.
+- RAID 5 : Data is stored with parity bits.
+Parity bits are used to reconstruct missing data in either of the drives.
+[Great quick video](https://www.youtube.com/watch?v=Aa0RTgxJJy8).
+Zero downtime for maintenance.

+---
 `Apr 13, 2021`
 #### Approximations
 - Find point that is minimum distance from all points on the grid combined.
 (Sum of distances is minimized).